 Read More: Tequila Factory Tour in Tequila, Mexico

 It is a place that mixes an incredible history with a vibrant and modern mix.
-Mexico City is home to some world-class museums (it’s the city with the second most museums in the world!) and home to a vibrant and proud culture.
+Mexico City is home to some world-class museums (it’s the city with the second most museums in the world!), like the Frida Kahlo Museum or the National Museum of Anthropology, and home to a vibrant and proud culture.
 Did you know that Mexico City is one of the top street food destinations on earth and also home to a handful of the world’s best restaurants?

 Although you can hitch a ride on the extensive subway system, the best way to experience the city is to walk through it and absorb the atmosphere.
 When you visit Mexico City, be sure to wear comfortable shoes.